We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Objective: To create the internal capacity to ensure communications and engagement is culturally embedded as an inherent part of everyone’s role

-• Build the capacity of council staff to ensure engagement is culturally and structurally embedded in day-to-day operations
+• Build the capacity of Councillors and Council staff to ensure engagement is culturally and structurally embedded across the organisation

 • Leverage internal communications to support and drive a culture committed to effective communications and engagement